secretGeek/til/concepts/coik.md

 You can only understand what is being said if you already understand what is being said.

-Some call this 'the curse of knowledge' &mdash; that once you know something you can't imagine not having always known it.
+It could be because the writers are suffering from the so-called 'curse of knowledge' &mdash; that once you know something you can't imagine not having always known it.